Al-aqua/intro-to-ai-lapman/src/outline.md

   - 8-Puzzle Problem
   - Algorithm comparison on varying maze sizes

-**Chapter 9: Introduction to Heuristic Functions and Basic Search Techniques**
+**Lab 9: Introduction to Heuristic Functions and Basic Search Techniques**

 - Introduction to heuristic functions: what they are and why they are useful.
 - Common types of heuristics (e.g., Manhattan Distance, Euclidean Distance, Hamming Distance).